ibm-cloud-docs/solution-tutorials/vpc-bm-vmware.hidden.md

 This tutorial walks you through creating your own IBM Cloud™ VPC with multiple subnets as required to support vSphere networking and the provisioning of bare metal servers (BMS) for a basic VMware vSphere deployment.
 After the VPC and bare metal servers have been provisioned, the tutorial covers a manual deployment of the vCenter, creating VMware compute cluster with vSAN or NFS shared storage options.
 The tutorial also covers optional features, such as using VPC network for VMware Virtual Machine networking.
 {: shortdesc}

-Note.
 This tutorial assumes a working knowledge of VMware vSphere Hypervisor and vCenter Server 7.0 as well as IBM Cloud™ zones, regions, prefixes, subnets and security groups that build the base VPC networking and are used to support the vSphere deployment.
 More information about VMware products can be found in [VMware Docs](https://docs.vmware.com).
 VPC concepts and the networking constructs are explained in the [VPC pages of the IBM Cloud™ Docs](https://{DomainName}/docs/vpc?topic=vpc-getting-started).
 More information about planning and deploying bare metal servers on VPC can be found in the [Bare metal server section of VPC pages](https://{DomainName}/docs/vpc?topic=vpc-planning-for-bare-metal-servers).
 {: note}

 ## Objectives